fineanmol/plant-tree/README.md

-🌲 Updated on Fri, 03 Jan 2025 20:16:18 GMT
+🍀 Updated on Fri, 03 Jan 2025 21:22:28 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Experience is the name everyone gives to their mistakes."